What Treatments Are Used In Myopia Management?

 If you opt for a corrective solution (glasses or contact lenses), consider using atropine drops.
 They are perfectly suited for young children and have few to no side effects.

 Not sure which option to go with?
-Speak with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, & Dr. Catherine Tsang, who will advise you on the best myopia treatment for your child.Our practice serves patients from Issaquah, Seattle, Renton, and Redmond, Washington and surrounding communities.
+Speak with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, & Dr. Catherine Tsang, who will advise you on the best myopia treatment for your child.Our practice serves patients from Issaquah, Seattle, Renton, and Redmond, Washington and surrounding communities.